DimensionSoftware/instant-skeleton/README.md

 9. **Production deployment?
 We got you covered!**

        Export a proper NODE_ENV and expect the correct behaviors with "npm start" and "npm stop".
-[We recommend Upstart](https://blog.jalada.co.uk/simple-upstart-script-to-keep-a-node-process-alive/) to keep your process
+We recommend [Systemd](http://www.certdepot.net/rhel7-get-started-systemd/) or [Upstart](https://blog.jalada.co.uk/simple-upstart-script-to-keep-a-node-process-alive/) to keep your process alive.
-       alive.
 Production builds shrink tiny, bootstrapping a reduced set of modules and client dependencies.

 10. **What about iOS/Droid &amp; and mobile devices?**